By Mike Kocsis | 10 minutes read | Last updated: July 8, 2025 Categories: Hormone imbalance

 Treatments for females

-Hormone replacement therapy (HRT): It involves the use of medications that increase the level of hormones that the body may no longer be able to produce in sufficient quantities, particularly during menopause.
-There are two types of HRT for women – oestrogen-only therapy and combination therapy.
+Hormone replacement therapy for women involves the use of medications that increase the level of hormones that the body may no longer be able to produce in sufficient quantities.

-In combination therapy, both oestrogen and progesterone are used in the right proportion.
-It is typically used for women who have a uterus, while the former is prescribed for women who have undergone a hysterectomy (removal of the uterus).
+Combination therapy is typically used for women who have a uterus, while the former is prescribed for women who have undergone a hysterectomy (removal of the uterus).

-Anti-androgen medications: Androgens are male sex hormones present in both men and women.
-They are primarily associated with male sexual development and characteristics.
-Women produce lower levels of androgens compared to men.
+They are primarily associated with male sexual development.
+Women have lower levels of androgens compared to men.

 However, a hormonal abnormality can lead to high androgen levels in women.
 For this, doctors often prescribe anti-androgen medications that reduce effects of androgens.